Cabinentaxi: Vehicles

 The final primary vehicle designs for the Cabinentaxi system were the "KK 3"(Klein Kabine 3), a three-passenger vehicle, and the "KK 12" (Klein Kabine 12), a twelve-passenger vehicle, both with a semi-automatic doors.
 They were designed with enough room between the seats for wheelchairs, prams or bicycles.
 The doors were semi-automatic, locking and unlocking under vehicle control, but slid open by the passengers.
 The vehicle bodies were made of aluminum over a steel chassis, riding on solid rubber wheels that engaged the guidance rails in the track.

 Cabinentaxi offered very high capacity utilization of its lines, up to 80% full before congestion would occur.
 Cabinentaxi also had a number of different car sizes, seating 6, 12 and 18 passengers.
 The larger cars could be formed into two-unit trains which could increase system capacity in small loop or shuttle operations, but the two-unit train had limited advantage in large network applications where short headways are effectively an electronic coupling.
-The "KK" series of vehicles, "KK 3, 6,12,18(all designed, but only the KK 3 and KK 12 were developed), were all of the same cross sectional area with only the length of the vehicle changed.
+The "KK" series of vehicles, "KK 3", "KK 6", "KK 12", and "KK 18" (all designed, but only the KK 3 and KK 12 were developed), were all of the same cross-sectional area with only the length of the vehicle changed.
 With the same construction style in the body and undercarriages, these vehicle could share the same small vehicle guideway.